Progressive Attention Networks for Visual Attribute Prediction: Experiments

-Note that the attention capability of the baseline models are restricted to either rhombic or coarsely shaped regions.
-In contrast, the proposed network can predict attention maps with arbitrary shapes capturing the spatial support of the target area better.
+\paragraph{Results} Table~\ref{tab:MNIST_acc}(left) presents color prediction accuracy of all compared algorithms.
+PAN[$*$] clearly outperforms other approaches with significant margins and PAN[$*$]+CTX further improves performance by exploiting local context for attention estimation.
+Our progressive attention model with the hard attention process and local context achieves the best performance in most cases.
+Note that the attention capability of the baseline models is restricted to either rhombic or coarsely shaped regions.
+In contrast, the proposed networks predict attention maps with arbitrary shapes by capturing spatial support of target area better.

-To evaluate the scale sensitivity of each model, we divided the test images into five subsets based on target object scales with uniform intervals and computed the accuracies of the models.
-The results are presented in Figure~\ref{fig:MREF_scale}, where SAN and HAN tend to predict the correct answers only in a scale range between 1.0 and 2.0, while their performance is degraded significantly with wild scale changes.
-STN-M becomes vulnerable to scale variations in more realistic settings.
-In contrast, PAN and PAN\=/CTX are robust to scale variations due to their multi-scale attention mechanism especially when the local contexts are incorporated.

-We evaluate the attention quality of the models using two complementary criteria: true-positive ratio (TPR) and precision-recall (PR) curve.
-TPR measures how strong attention is given to proper location by computing the ratio of the aggregated attention probability within the desired area (a.k.a., ground-truth segmentation) to the attention probability in the whole image (Table~\ref{tab:MNIST_ratio}).
+We also present the attention quality of the models using true-positive ratio (TPR) in Table~\ref{tab:MNIST_acc}(left).
+TPR measures how strong attention is given to proper location by computing the ratio of the aggregated attention probability within the desired area (\ie ground-truth segmentation) to the attention probability in the whole image.
 To calculate TPR of STN baselines, we assigned the uniform attention probabilities to the attended rhombic regions.
-PR measures the overlaps between ground-truth segmentations and binarized segmentation predictions constructed with different thresholds (Figure~\ref{fig:PR-curve}).
-Note that the proposed model with the local context observation gives the best results with significant margin compared to all the other methods in terms of both criteria.
-These results suggest that PAN-CTX constructs more accurate shapes of attended regions than all other attention models.
+The models with progressive attention give the best results with significant margins compared to all the other methods.
+These results suggest that progressive attention constructs more accurate shapes of attended regions than all other attention models.
+Integrating hard attention and local context further improves overall performance in most cases.

+To evaluate scale sensitivity, we divide test sets into five subsets based on target object scales with uniform intervals and computed accuracies of the models.
+In Table~\ref{tab:MNIST_acc}(right), the results on MBG show that the models with progressive attention are robust to scale variations due to their multi-scale attention mechanism especially when the hard attention and local contexts are incorporated.
+The tendencies on MREF and MDIST are also similar.